SDF says Turkey-backed rebels killed Kurdish politician, rebels deny it

 Turkey and its Syrian rebel allies launched an offensive into SDF-held parts of northeastern Syria on Wednesday.

 The SDF, in a statement, said Khalaf’s killing on the highway between Aleppo and Hasaka showed “the Turkish invasion does not differentiate between a soldier, a civilian or a politician”.

-Khalaf’s party was launched a year ago in a ceremony in Raqqa.
-The party head is an Arab politician from Manbij.
+The SDF statement identified her as party co-chair.

-A map sent by an SDF media official showed the location of the incident on the M4 highway southeast of Tel Abyad.
+A map sent by an SDF official showed the location of the incident on the M4 highway southeast of Tel Abyad.

-The SDF had earlier reported that a group of “mercenaries of the Turkish army” had killed a number of civilians on the road after infiltrating the area.
+The SDF had earlier reported that a group of “mercenaries of the Turkish army” had killed a number of civilians on the road after infiltrating the area, without identifying them.

-SDF forces had repelled the Turkey-backed forces from the road which was then reopened, it said.
+SDF forces had then repelled the attackers and the road was reopened, it said.

+Led by an Arab from Manbij, Khalaf’s party was launched in a ceremony in Raqqa, the city captured by the SDF from Islamic State in 2017.
+Omar said it has been involved in the autonomous administration for northern Syria.

+Omar said party officials including Khalaf, a civil engineer, had met U.S. officials on visits to the region.
+“The Americans have been in constant contact with this party up until now,” he told Reuters by phone.

 Writing by Tom Perry; Editing by Raissa Kasolowsky